-- You want to sharpen your research skills and improve your confidence in decision-making and solving real-life, practical problems - Would like to know more about how groups interact and influence each other - Want to explore and form positive attitudes about yourself and others - Have career aspirations relating to the fields of Social Work, Counselling, Nursing, Human Rights, Community Services, Marketing, Teaching, Early Childhood.
+- You want to sharpen your research skills and improve your confidence in decision-making and solving real-life, practical problems. - You would like to know more about how groups interact and influence each other. - You want to explore and form positive attitudes about yourself and others. - You have career aspirations relating to the fields of Social Work, Counselling, Nursing, Human Rights, Community Services, Marketing, Teaching, Early Childhood.

-Design and Technology

-2 units for each of Year 11 and Year 12 Exclusions: Nil
+Design and Technology 2 units for each of Year 11 and Year 12 Board Developed Course Exclusions: Nil

-Board Developed Course

-Course Description